The Technical Steering Committee (TSC) is the primary decision-making forum for Linaro development projects. Its purpose is to:

 Mark joined Linaro as Director of Working Groups in August 2012.
 Prior to this he was Vice President of Engineering and Services at MontaVista Software.
 He joined MontaVista in 1999 as the director of engineering, responsible for new product development focused on making the Linux operating system suitable for embedded systems and embedded applications.
 He managed the development of key technologies for Linux including multi-architecture platform support, real-time, carrier grade high availability, small footprint, fast boot, power management and most recently the MontaVista Linux 6 Integration Platform.
 Before MontaVista, he was an R&D Section Manager at Hewlett-Packard (HP), holding various positions including technical field support, development engineer, R&D Project Manager and R&D Section Manager in HP’s business servers and Real-time embedded board computers.
 Mark holds BS degrees in Electrical Engineering from Rochester Institute of Technology and in Computer Science from California State University at Dominguez Hills.

-Andrea Gallo / Director of LEG, Linaro
+Andrea Gallo / VP of Segment Groups, Linaro

-Andrea Gallo is the Director of the Linaro Enterprise Group.
+Andrea Gallo is the VP of Segment Groups.
 Prior to this Andrea was very much involved with Linaro as part of our Technical Steering Committee.
 He was awarded this role with Linaro due to his great work as a Fellow and Chief Architect with ST-Ericsson.
 Andrea joined STMicroelectronics in 1995 and covered many roles and products, including the world first dial-up 56kbps USB Pegas.usB softmodem in 1998, the world first ADSL USB/PCI controllerless modem in 2000 and many products and prototypes based on ST Nomadik Application Processor.
 Andrea set up and managed STM Linux Software Platform team in Bangalore, including recruitment and software engineering process, and then moved into ST-Ericsson when the JV between ST and Ericsson Mobile Platform was created.
 As a teenager, Andrea wrote software in Basic, Z80 and ARM assembler and C published by English and Italian magazines and Public Domain Libraries and also attended two summer time trainee programs in July 1987 and 1988 at Acorn Computers in Cambridge (UK) on the just released ARM2 processor, few years before the creation of ARM Ltd itself.

 George Grey / CEO, Linaro